BrinkerVII/arc-charcoal/README.md

 The Arc icon theme is available at https://github.com/horst3180/arc-icon-theme

 ### Chrome/Chromium theme
-To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the arc-theme.crx or arc-dark-theme.crx file into the Chrome/Chromium window.
+To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the arc-theme.crx or Arc-Charcoal-theme.crx file into the Chrome/Chromium window.
 The source of the Chrome themes is located in the source "Chrome/arc-theme" folder.

 ### Plank theme
 To install the Plank theme, copy the `extra/Arc-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
 Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Arc-Plank` as the theme.

-### Arc-Dark for Ubuntu Software Center
+### Arc-Charcoal for Ubuntu Software Center
-The Arc Dark theme for the Ubuntu Software Center by [mervick](https://github.com/mervick) can be installed from [here](https://github.com/mervick/arc-dark-software-center).
+The Arc Dark theme for the Ubuntu Software Center by [mervick](https://github.com/mervick) can be installed from [here](https://github.com/mervick/Arc-Charcoal-software-center).
 It solves readability issues with Arc Dark and the Ubuntu Software Center.

 ## Troubleshooting